rdbcache/rdbcache.github.io/features.md

 ## Expiration

-Expiration is an optional path variable.
-The default value is configurable.
+Expiration is an optional path variable (the default value is configurable).

-### X: expiration with no sign
+### X: set the expiration with no sign

-It schedules an event in X seconds, only if no event with the same key exists.
+This parameter option schedules an event to start in X seconds, only if there is no event with the same key exists.
 It will not change a previous setup event.

 Example:

+It gets the data from table tb2 and set expiration of the hash key in redis to 10 seconds.

     curl http://localhost:8181/v1/get/my-expiration-test-key/tb2/10?id=id21
     {